ainc/ainc-2018/_blog/how-to-earn-brand-trust-on-your-product-site.md

 ---
 <!--StartFragment-->

-*This article was contributed by Christian Beck, Principal, Brand Strategy for [Innovatemap](https://innovatemap.com/).
+*This article was contributed by Andy Kennedy, Principal, Brand Strategy for [Innovatemap](https://innovatemap.com/).
 Innovatemap is a team of experts in digital product research, branding, marketing, and design.*

 Forming brand relationships with prospects online is not so different from the way we form relationships in life.
 The fundamentals are rooted in honesty, respect, and trust.